bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/w07_data-structures-and-algorithms.md

 Wikis are created at the beginning of any significant project and should be updated as your project evolves.

-To create or update your repository’s Wiki, click on the “Wiki” tab in your repo header and click “Edit” to update your home page and “New Page” to add a new section.
+To create or update your repository’s Wiki, click on the “Wiki" tab in your repo header and click “Edit" to update your home page and “New Page" to add a new section.

 ![Wiki tab on GitHub](images/github-repo-menu-bar-wiki.png)